 Even Your Weaknesses Bring Glory to God

-Accepting your SHAPE — the unique way God made you that brings glory to Him — means to believe that God knows best.
-It all comes down to the matter of trust.
-Do you believe that God made a mistake when He made you?
-Or do you trust Him, knowing that He has a plan for your life?
-Do you believe it?
+Accepting your SHAPE -- the unique way God made you to bring glory to him -- means to believe God knows best.
+It all comes down to a matter of trust.
+Do you believe God made a mistake when he made you?
+Or do you trust him, knowing he has a plan for your life?

 It’s actually quite arrogant to reject yourself.
 The Bible says in Romans 9:20, “My friend, I ask, ‘Who do you think you are to question God?
 Does the clay have the right to ask the potter why he shaped it the way he did?’”
 (CEV).

-Whenever we doubt God’s love and wisdom, we always get into trouble.
-The root behind these problems is that you don’t trust God.
+Whenever you doubt God’s love and wisdom, you get into trouble.
+The root behind many of life’s problems is that you don’t trust God.
 You don’t believe God really loves you.
-You don’t believe that He really has your best interest at heart.
-You wish He had made you something different.
-As a result, there’s a spirit of bitterness in you that produces frustration and keeps you from being the person God wants you to be.
+You don’t believe he really has your best interest at heart.
+You wish he had made you something different.
+As a result, you have a spirit of bitterness that produces frustration and keeps you from being the person God wants you to be.

-But you don’t have to live that way — there is hope!
+But you don’t have to live that way -- there is hope!
 Job 10:10 says, “You guided my conception and formed me in the womb” (NLT).
 God wanted you, and he loves you.
+He shaped you just the way you are for his glory.
 Believe it, and then trust it!

 Talk It Over

 What about yourself have you always wanted to change?
 How do you think God may have intended to use that very trait to bring glory to him?

 How has God used your weaknesses to bring glory to him?

 When you believe God really loves you, how does that change the way you view yourself?